GCSE Grade boundaries explained

 As you might imagine, having grade boundaries set each year poses a challenge when trying to determine minimum GCSE subject test scores.
 To provide as much transparency as possible, grade boundaries are released on GCSE test results day.
 In addition, the previous year’s boundaries are accessible online for each exam board.

 Also, while it may seem logical to use the same boundaries each year, there’s a reasoning why it’s done this way.
-In addition to changing content, like pointed out in the previous section, there are other factors which influence grade boundaries.
+In addition to changing content, there are other factors which influence grade boundaries.
 For example, GCSE grade boundaries in 2021 and 2022 reflected the impact of the COVID-19 pandemic.
-This is all to say that the goal is to ensure maximum fairness each year.
+The goal is to ensure maximum fairness each year.

 Preparing your child for GCSE exams